emteknetnz/vendor-code-patcher/README.md

 ## Applying patches

-Patches are automatically applied on ?flush=1 - this will happen as part of deployment
+Patches are automatically applied on the first ?flush=1 - this should happen as part of a deployment

-The vendor-code-patcher will run on every flush, however it will only apply the patches on the first flush if the .patch file while any files do not have any patches applied.
+Patch files are then moved to [project_root]/_vendor_patches/_patched so they won't be run on subsequent flushes